FOR IMMEDIATE RELEASE

 A business owner from East London has said that zero hours contracts aren't all bad, after his experience of flexible working allowed him to start his agency.

-Ben Caine, founder of content marketing agency The Copywriting King, was working for well-known pub brand J D Wetherspoon when he started his business based around his copy and content writing experience as a journalist.
+Ben Caine, founder of content marketing agency Benchmark Content, was working for well-known pub brand J D Wetherspoon when he started his business based around his copy and content writing experience as a journalist.

 Ben said: "Working on a zero hours contract gave me flexibility so I was able to invest time into developing my skills.
 I know zero hours contracts have a bad reputation and aren't for everyone, but for some, they're a great concept so banning them would be harmful to the economy and potential small business owners like me."